What Is Messengers of Peace

 The Messengers of Peace initiative is a program of the World Scout Committee.
-The Boy Scouts of America joined the Messengers of Peace initiative in 2012.
+The Boy Scouts of America joined the initiative in 2012.
 This program encourages Scouts around the world to work for peace by being a positive force in their communities.
 All types of BSA units can participate in this program.

 The program tracks how the efforts of Scouts around the world are making a difference for peace.
 You can even see a map with pins where Scouts are participating.